-Since one-relator groups are of rational cohomological dimension $2$ and have vanishing second $\ell^2$-Betti numbers \cite{DicksLinnell2007}, we see that item \ref{item:1rel} is an immediate corollary of \cref{cor:apps}.
+Since one-relator groups are of rational cohomological dimension at most $2$ and have vanishing second $\ell^2$-Betti number \cite{DicksLinnell2007}, we see that item \ref{item:1rel} follows immediately from \cref{cor:apps}.
 The question of which one-relator groups are virtually free-by-cyclic has received much attention.
 Baumslag conjectured that one-relator groups with torsion are virtually free-by-cyclic \cite[Problem 6]{Baumslag_oneRelSurvey}, and this was later strengthened by Wise who made the same conjecture for all hyperbolic one-relator groups.
-In \cite[Theorem 17.11]{Wise_anInvitation}, Wise observes that every special two-generator one-relator group is virtually free-by-cyclic, again as a consequence of $\ell^2$-acyclicity and the results of \cite{KielakRFRS} and \cite{Feldman71}.
+In \cite[Theorem 17.11]{Wise_anInvitation}, Wise observes that every virtually special two-generator one-relator group is virtually free-by-cyclic, again as a consequence of $\ell^2$-acyclicity and the results of \cite{KielakRFRS} and \cite{Feldman71}.
 Recently, Kielak and Linton showed that if $G$ is hyperbolic and virtually compact special, then $G$ is virtually free-by-cyclic if and only if $\b{2}(G) = 0$ and $\cd_\Q(G) \leqslant 2$ \cite[Theorem 1.1]{KielakLinton_FbyZ}.
-Since one-relator groups with torsion are hyperbolic \cite{Newman_spelling} and virtually special \cite[Corollary 19.2]{Wise_structureQCH}, Kielak and Linton's theorem resolves Baumslag's conjecture.
-Note that Wise's conjecture remains open as hyperbolic one-relator groups are not known to be special.
+Since one-relator groups with torsion are hyperbolic \cite{Newman_spelling} and virtually compact special \cite[Corollary 19.2]{Wise_structureQCH}, Kielak and Linton's theorem resolves Baumslag's conjecture.
+Note that Wise's conjecture remains open as hyperbolic one-relator groups are not known to be virtually special.